dima-yanter/lifetime-projects/README.md

 ## nonlinear-performance

 ### Maintenace Plato
-It appears that you are discussing project dynamics and performance, particularly focusing on the relationship between the amount of delivered functionality and its support over time.
-You have mentioned two key points:

 1. **Linear Dependency Assumption:** You assume that there is a linear dependency between the amount of delivered functionality and its support.
 In other words, you expect that as you deliver more functionality, the level of support required increases linearly.